 Absolutely anyone can be an apprentice at the National Assembly for Wales.
 We meant it!

-We know your talent has nothing to do with your age, background or disability.
-We are an Assembly for all.
+We know your talent has nothing to do with who you are, where you're from, your age, or your disability: we believe in diversity and inclusion for all.

-We’ll also offer you flexible working arrangements to help you get the right work/life balance
+• Flexible working arrangements to help you get the perfect work-life balance;

 Am I eligible to apply for an apprenticeship?

-- not in full-time education or employment by the time the apprenticeship starts
+• at least 16, and not in full-time education or employment by the time the apprenticeship start;